ashishsinghal901/news-article-verification/README.md

 news article is valid.
 For the first news article on https://www.theguardian.com/tone/news your task is to search google/other resources for similar information to confirm that the article is valid.
 If two or more articles exist on Google or another resource then we consider the first Guardian news article to be valid.
+All the locators based on Indian Website, locators might changes if you access Guardian application from other country.

 ## Tools and Libraries